🏗️

 Unique Insight

-Contrarian, non-consensus, and unique to you
+Contrarian, non-consensus or non-obvious, and unique to you

 • Why is open core the right approach?